A Note on Hymn/Song Language

 I often use the term "love" rather than the term "God" to make my hymns more inclusive.
 Feel free to replace "love" with "God" (or "God" with "love" where relevant), or to make other textual changes to allow the hymns to speak to (and be sung by) as diverse a set of people as possible.

-The Christmas lullaby The Manger is Stranger has slightly different text in the score and the recording.
+The Manger is Stranger has slightly different text in the score and the recording.
 The recording reflects the earlier language "wise men," which has been replaced in the score with "magi."

 Hymn texts too often refer to "the poor" as though no one singing the hymn was poor; the same is true in many references to "the hungry," "prisoners," and people in other such situations.
 I am currently reworking some hymn texts to avoid this problem.
 One thoughtful response to this issue can be found in Christopher Grundy's worship song "Leaning In."
 Please click on the song title to see a YouTube video of the song, which includes lyrics.